|

 The Fascia–Nervous System Connection

-Fascia is a continuous web of connective tissue that wraps around everything in your body.
+Fascia is the continuous web of connective tissue that wraps around everything in your body.
 It helps transmit force, guide movement, and coordinate how the body responds to the world.
 It’s also rich in nerves and sensory receptors, making it deeply responsive to your nervous system.
-In hypermobile bodies, fascia often behaves differently.
-Despite being more flexible at the joints, the fascial layers may be thicker, more bound, and less able to glide.
-This can create a strange mix of feeling loose but tight, or mobile but fragile.
-And because fascia is so closely linked to the ANS, people with symptomatic hypermobility may experience tissue tone that fluctuates—feeling more bendy on some days, more restricted or tense on others, depending on stress levels, fatigue, hormones, or even hydration. |
+Emerging research shows that in hypermobile bodies, fascial tissues may behave differently.
+Despite increased joint motion, deeper fascial layers are often thicker, less elastic, and more prone to adhesion or altered glide.
+This can create a strange mix of feeling “loose but tight,” or mobile but fragile.
+Because fascia is so closely linked to the nervous system, people with symptomatic hypermobility may notice tissue tone that fluctuates—feeling more bendy on some days, and more tense or restricted on others.
+These shifts can depend on stress, fatigue, hormones, hydration, or even inflammation.
+Research also suggests a two-way feedback loop between the fascia and the ANS.
+For example, stress or pain may increase sympathetic nervous system activity, which can cause fascial tissues to bind or stiffen.
+In turn, altered or thickened fascia can irritate nerve endings, sending signals back to the brain and possibly amplifying symptoms like pain, dizziness, or digestive upset.
+Over time, this loop may contribute to chronic discomfort or sensitivity. |

-Final Thoughts: You’re Not Imagining It
+You’re Not Imagining It

-Back to Resource Hub |
+Back to Articles & Insights |

 Appointmentsor call us